urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 <!-- #region tags=[] -->
 #### Histograms

-This type of visualization is useful to explore the frequency distribution for each feature in univariate plots.
-Each feature of the Iris dataset is displayed in its own **histogram**.
+This type of visualization is useful to explore the **frequency distribution** for each feature in univariate plots.
+This requires the separation of the data into classes (so-called **bins**).
+These bins are represented in the histogram as rectangles of equal or variable width.
+The height of each rectangle then represents the (relative or absolute) **frequency density**.

+Each **feature** of the **Iris dataset** is displayed in its own histogram.

 To illustrate the principle, the histogram subplots are first presented in a **not very elegant code** with many repetitions:
 <!-- #endregion -->